Positive equilibria in mass action networks: geometry and bounds: Quadratic networks

 \subsection{Combinatorial preliminaries: kernel vectors as graph labellings}

-Given an $m \times n$ exponent matrix $A$, we define the {\bf SR graph} $\mG_A$, adapted from \cite{banajicraciun}.
-The SR graph $\mG_A$ is a bipartite graph with $n$ {\bf S-vertices} corresponding to columns of $A$ (i.e., species), and $m$ {\bf R-vertices} corresponding to rows of $A$ (i.e., source complexes, not necessarily distinct).
-If $A_{ji} =m > 1$, we include $m$ parallel edges between the $i$th S-vertex and the $j$th R-vertex.
-As exponents are positive, all edges have positive sign.
-A quadratic network is precisely one such that the R-vertices of $\mG_A$ can have degree no more than $2$.
+Given an exponent matrix $A\in \Z_{\geq 0}^{m\times n}$, we define the {\bf SR graph} $\mG_A$ (adapted from \cite{banajicraciun}) to be the bipartite graph with $n$ {\bf S-vertices} corresponding to columns of $A$ (i.e., species), and $m$ {\bf R-vertices} corresponding to rows of $A$ (i.e., source complexes, not necessarily distinct).
+We include $\ell$ parallel edges between the $i$th S-vertex and the $j$th R-vertex if $A_{ji} =\ell \geq 1$.
+In particular, an isolated R-vertex corresponds to a zero row in $A$, and an {\bf R-leaf}, namely an R-vertex of degree $1$, corresponds to a row of $A$ with only one nonzero entry, which is equal to $1$.

 \begin{ex} An example of an exponent matrix $A$ for a (quadratic) $3$-species, $5$-reaction network with sources $2\fX,\, \fX+\fY,\, \fY,\, \fY+\fZ$ and $\fZ$, and the corresponding SR graph $\mG_A$ are shown.